adnammit/media-service/readme.md

 ```

 ## To-do
+* db errors still crash the server -- add handling (test by removing a param that's expected in args)
+* make a user request obj with validation like in title.ts
 * absolute paths in express is different...
 * wire up each proc to and endpoint and test
 * add validation/param standardization